404notDeeksha/reactjs-interview-questions/README.md

 9. ### What is babel?

-   Babel is a free & open source Js compiler which converst *new, modern Js code (ECMA Script 2015/ES6 & newer)* to *older* compatible versions, so that they can run in older browsers or Js engines.
+   Babel is a free & open source Js compiler which converts *new, modern Js code (ECMA Script 2015/ES6 & newer)* into *older* compatible versions, so that they can run in older browsers or Js engines.
 This allows developers to use latest language features without worrying about *browser compatibility*.
+It can transpile modern Js as well as supports Typescript & JSX too.